A Mac culture essay

 The observation

-The preference that comes up most often is not for more features.
-It is for fewer.
-A window manager that does not try to be a launcher.
-A clipboard manager that does not try to be a snippet tool.
-A clipboard snippet tool that does not try to be a note-taker.
-Something that solves the specific problem and then gets out of the way.
+A preference that often appears in these discussions is for fewer features: a window manager that does not try to be a launcher, or a clipboard manager that does not try to be a note-taking suite.
+The appeal is a tool that solves a specific problem and then gets out of the way.

 This preference has a history.
 It is not arbitrary and it is not just aesthetics.